gsinghjay/jaysinghdevs/_posts/2023-04-10-what-is-mdm-enabled.md

 It's important to note that best practices for macOS device management often recommend avoiding MDM-enabled user accounts altogether.
 Instead, it is advised to use standard local accounts in combination with an MDM solution like Jamf Pro

-### How does Jamf Pro Handle the creation of an MDM-Enabled user?
+### How can we leverage Jamf Pro to utilize an MDM-Enabled user?

 Sources:
 - https://community.jamf.com/t5/jamf-pro/admin-account-best-practice/m-p/278364